-VIASURE Herpes virus 1, Herpes virus 2 & Treponema pallidium Real Time PCR Detection Kit is designed for the specific identification and differentiation of Herpes virus 1, Herpes virus 2 and Treponema pallidium in clinical specimens from patients with signs and symptoms of genital ulcer.
+VIASURE Herpes virus 1, Herpes virus 2 & Treponema pallidum Real Time PCR Detection Kit is designed for the specific identification and differentiation of Herpes virus 1, Herpes virus 2 and Treponema pallidum in clinical specimens from patients with signs and symptoms of genital ulcer.

-This test is intended to be used as an aid in the diagnosis of Herpes virus 1, Herpes virus 2 and Treponema pallidium in combination with clinical and epidemiological risk factors.
+This test is intended to be used as an aid in the diagnosis of Herpes virus 1, Herpes virus 2 and Treponema pallidum in combination with clinical and epidemiological risk factors.

-DNA is extracted from specimens, multiplied using Real Time amplification and detected using fluorescent reporter dye probes specific for Herpes virus 1, Herpes virus 2 and Treponema pallidium.
+DNA is extracted from specimens, multiplied using Real Time amplification and detected using fluorescent reporter dye probes specific for Herpes virus 1, Herpes virus 2 and Treponema pallidum.